Initial brand differentiation concepts don’t always succeed… try and try again

 Coke famously started life as a pharmaceutical product.
 Tiffany’s was a stationery store.
 Nokia, a paper mill.

-Together they represent particularly acute examples of a truth which applies to all companies:
+Together they represent particularly acute examples of a truth that applies to all companies:

 They evolve into something they didn’t intend.

 Nobody knows this better than food and bev brands.
 It’s exceptionally rare for an initial concept to succeed in the way the founder imagined.
 Instead, best-laid plans quickly fly out the window, as you are forced to react to the unpredictable feedback from retailers and consumers that your idea provokes – not to mention the shifting cultural sands thrown into flux by a worldwide pandemic.